 You should opt to use PayPal if you can, or any other online purchasing platform.
 Do not directly provide your bank details unless you are sure that the website is legit.
 So, how do you know?

 One way of finding out is by looking at the upper portion of your browser if the site you’re visiting is secured.
-If it’s not, then you should refrain from providing sensitive information, most especially your bank information.
+If it’s not, you should refrain from providing sensitive information, especially your bank information.

 2. You Protect Your Online Business Reputation